KiraDiShira/Git/Rebasing Made Simple/README.md

   Rebasing helps you refactor your project history so that it's always nice to look at.
 This neatness, however, comes at a cost.
 This nicely designed history is not real.
 It was forced by rebasing, which is a distractive operation.
 Rebasing creates new commits and leaves behind existing commits that might get garbage collected.
 So a rebase history looks cleaner, but it is a lie its own way.

+## Tags

+In Git there are two types of tags.
+In module one we talked about annotated tags.
+The other kind of tag doesn't have a specific name, so people sometimes call them non-annotated tags or lightweight tags.

+We could create an annotated tag.
+Maybe you still remember that we can do that with tag -a.
+This tag would contain a lot of useful information such as the date that the tag was created, who created it, a description, and so on.
+However, in some cases I could decide that there is no reason to have all that information.
+I might just want to mark this commit with a simple label for my own use.
+If that is the case, then lightweight tag is enough.
+I can create such a tag by skipping the -a option in the tag command.
+There, now we have a tag.
+There it is.
+I did not have to provide the message or anything.
+Now, let's peek inside the .git refs directory.
+There is heads directory here that we already know about, it contains the branches, and then there is a tags directory that contains the tags.
+There are two tags in there, the one we already had and the one we just created.
+They are two simple files that contain the SHA1 of an object in the database.
+See.
+A tag is a reference to an object, in this case a commit just like a branch.
+I could actually turn this tag into a branch just by moving it to the refs heads directory.
+This is a lightweight tag, so it contains the SHA1 of a commit.
+An annotated tag is similar, but it contains the SHA1 of a tag object in the database, and that object in turn is referencing a commit besides containing all the extra information like the tag description.
+If tags look just like branches, then what's the difference between a tag and the branch?
+Simply enough, while branches move, tags don't.
+If I create a new commit right now, then master will move to track it because it's the current branch, but the tag will just stick to the same object forever.